Shampire27/School_District_Analysis/README.md

 - **How is the school summary affected?**

-For Thomas High School, average score and passing percentage was significantly deducted.
+For Thomas High School, average score and passing percentage was deducted but not significant.
-Passing Rate Before: 91%
+Overall Passing Rate Before: 65%
-Passing Rate After: 65%
+Overall Passing Rate After: 64.5%

 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

-Before Adjusting, Thomas High School performes good (as the 2nd in ranking), after adjusting, the Thomas drop to the 13th in ranking system.
+Before Adjusting, Thomas High School performes good (as the 2nd in ranking), after adjusting, the Thomas is still the 2th in ranking system.

-Before
+Before(ascending):

 ![3t](Resources/3t.png)

-After:
+After(decending):

 ![2b](Resources/2b.png)